hakimchix/Ionicprojects/README.md

 ionic serve
 ```

-### Get a premium Ionic 5 Starter App with Firebase Integration
-If you want a ready-made example of how to use Firebase Authentication in Ionic 5 with Capacitor configurations for iOS and Android, check [Ionic 5 Full Starter App PRO](https://ionicthemes.com/product/ionic5-full-starter-app-pro-version).
-We spent many hours configuring and testing everything so that you don't have to.

 This template has more than 100 carefully designed views and components, it will help you grasp the best practices and new concepts of Ionic 5.